hayekian/boto3_lambda_elections/README.md

 python aws lambda function which provides 2016 election info

-Simple example of an aws python lambda function that uses dynamodb to store 2016 election data.
+<h2>Simple example of an aws python lambda function that uses dynamodb to store 2016 election data.</h2>